National Association of Hispanic Nurses

-The National Association of Hispanic Nurses (NAHN) is a non-profit professional association in the United States, committed to the promotion of the professionalism and dedication of Hispanic nurses by providing equal access to educational, professional, and economic opportunities for Hispanic nurses.
+The National Association of Hispanic Nurses (NAHN) is a non-profit professional nursing organization in the United States, committed to ensuring high-quality health care delivery to Hispanic communities and the promotion of professionalism and excellence among bilingual and bicultural nurses.

 History

 The National Association of Hispanic Nurses (NAHN) was founded in 1975 by Ildaura Murillo-Rohde.
 The year before, at an American Nurses Association meeting, a group of Hispanic nurses had met regarding the feasibility of establishing an ANA Hispanic caucus.
 Though they did not affiliate with ANA, the group established the National Association of Spanish-Speaking Spanish-Surnamed Nurses (NASSSN) in 1976.
 Murillo-Rohde incorporated NASSSN in Washington State in 1977 where, at that time, she was employed as Associate Dean of the School of Nursing at the University of Washington in Seattle.

 The group was renamed as the National Association of Hispanic Nurses in 1979.
 NAHN launched its official professional peer-reviewed publication, Hispanic Health Care International (HHCI) at the 27th Annual Conference held July 2002 in Miami, Florida.
 It was initially published by Springer Publishing, but is now published by SAGE Publishing since 2016.
 HHCI is a bilingual journal (English and Spanish) and is published four times a year.